metio/terraform-provider-k8s/docs/data-sources/operator_victoriametrics_com_vm_static_scrape_v1beta1_manifest.md

 Optional:

 - `authorization` (Attributes) Authorization with http header Authorization (see [below for nested schema](#nestedatt--spec--target_endpoints--authorization))
-- `basic_auth` (Attributes) BasicAuth allow an endpoint to authenticate over basic authenticationMore info: https://prometheus.io/docs/operating/configuration/#endpoints (see [below for nested schema](#nestedatt--spec--target_endpoints--basic_auth))
+- `basic_auth` (Attributes) BasicAuth allow an endpoint to authenticate over basic authentication More info: https://prometheus.io/docs/operating/configuration/#endpoints (see [below for nested schema](#nestedatt--spec--target_endpoints--basic_auth))
 - `bearer_token_file` (String) File to read bearer token for scraping targets.
 - `bearer_token_secret` (Attributes) Secret to mount to read bearer token for scraping targets.
-The secretneeds to be in the same namespace as the service scrape and accessible bythe victoria-metrics operator. (see [below for nested schema](#nestedatt--spec--target_endpoints--bearer_token_secret))
+The secret needs to be in the same namespace as the service scrape and accessible by the victoria-metrics operator. (see [below for nested schema](#nestedatt--spec--target_endpoints--bearer_token_secret))
 - `follow_redirects` (Boolean) FollowRedirects controls redirects for scraping.
 - `honor_labels` (Boolean) HonorLabels chooses the metric's labels on collisions with target labels.
 - `honor_timestamps` (Boolean) HonorTimestamps controls whether vmagent respects the timestamps present in scraped data.